cisternas/soulseek-agent/README.md

 python main.py
 ```

+3. When prompted:
+   - Enter the number of examples you want to see (default: 10)
-3. When prompted, enter the name for the destination folder (it will be created in the parent directory).
+   - Enter the name for the destination folder (it will be created in the parent directory)

 4. The application will:
    - Show examples of how files will be processed